maxday/documentation/content/en/logs/guide/lambda-logs-collection-troubleshooting-guide.md

     * errors
     * logs

-3. If you don't see any data points on the "Invocations" graph, there may be a problem with the triggers you set for your function.
+3. If you don't see any data points on the **Invocations** graph, there may be a problem with the triggers you set for your function.
 See [Manage Your Function Triggers](#manage-your-function-triggers).
 To get insight into your lambda invocations without using the monitoring tab, see [Viewing Lambda metrics in Datadog](#viewing-lambda-metrics-in-datadog).
 4. If you see data points on the "Error count and success rate" graph, [Check the Lambda function logs](#check-the-lambda-function-logs) to see what error messages are being reported.

 ## Viewing Lambda metrics in Datadog